frankwxu/digital-forensics-lab/README.md

 ---

-## Table of Contents (Improve Morris Worm Attack and Email Harassment with tshark investigation on 2/2023)
+## Table of Contents (Add the draft (in progress): AI for Forensics - Identifying IPs with a Fine-tuned Model, 8/2023)

 - Basic Computer Skills for Digital Forensics